PAIN, PRIDE AND PROGRESS: The decade shaping Joplin since the May 22, 2011 tornado

 - St. John’s Regional Medical Center: Mercy’s medical site in Joplin suffered extensive damage, ranging from busted windows and interior walls to piles of debris in the parking lot.
 Hundreds of staff and patients were inside the hospital when it took a direct hit.
 The hospital, which opened in 1896, lost power while the tornado ripped through Joplin.
 Five patients died in the aftermath, while surviving patients were sent to Mercy’s hospitals in Springfield and northwest Arkansas for treatment.
 Mercy demolished the St. John’s Regional Medical Center in 2013 and opened its new location along Interstate 44 in 2015.

 - Joplin High School: The twister blew through ten schools in the Joplin School District.
 Six of them, including Joplin High School, were considered a total loss.
-From ripped-off roofs to flattened support structures, many sections of the high school were completely destroyed.
+From ripped-off roofs to flattened support structures, the tornado wiped out many sections of the high school.
 Open fields and parking lots were covered by piles of boards, limbs, steel beams, fencing and other materials.
 The Joplin School District notes the storm caused financial damages of more than $100 million to its schools.
 The high school also held its graduation ceremony for the 2011 class at Missouri Southern State University just a few hours before tragedy struck.

 - Range Line Road Businesses: Many business owners lost their stores from the twister, either temporarily or permanently.
 Dozens of retailers along Range Line Road, a busy commercial section, were faced with a challenging decision on whether to rebuild or move out.
 Businesses such as Academy Sports, Home Depot and Walmart ended up with notable damage.
 The storm system even powered through larger sites, such as a Pepsi distribution center and Cummins generator building.
 More than 80 percent of businesses damaged by the storms have since rebuilt and reopened, per city records.